 The Company's certain long-lived assets, including identifiable intangible assets, goodwill, and right-of-use assets are measured at fair value on a nonrecurring basis when there are indicators of impairment.
-In the fourth quarter of the year ended December 31, 2021, the Company recorded impairment charges of \$49.5 million on right-of-use assets and other long-lived assets primarily related to certain office leases that the Company determined will no longer be used, net of a reduction in the related lease liabilities.
+During the years ended December 31, 2022 and December 31, 2021, the Company recorded impairment charges of \$54.0 million and \$49.5 million, respectively, on right-of-use assets and other long-lived assets primarily related to certain office leases that the Company determined will no longer be used, net of a reduction in the related lease liabilities.
 The impairment was derived by comparing the fair value of the impacted assets to the carrying value of those assets as of the impairment measurement date, as required under ASC Topic 360 using Level 3 inputs.
 See Note 7 - Leases for additional discussion related to these impairment charges.
-There were no impairment charges recognized during the years ended December 31, 2020 and 2019
+There were no impairment charges recognized during the year ended December 31, 2020.

-Additionally, see Note 2 - Acquisitions for fair value measurements of certain assets and liabilities acquired in business combinations that are recorded at fair value on a nonrecurring basis.
+Additionally, see Note 2 - Acquisitions and Divestiture for fair value measurements of certain assets and liabilities acquired in business combinations that are recorded at fair value on a nonrecurring basis.